j4ym0/nextcloud-tv-show-namer/README.md

     git clone https://github.com/j4ym0/nextcloud-tv-namer tvshownamer

-Next enable the app in the apps section in nextcloud
+Next enable the app in the apps section in Nextcloud

 The app should run on standard php installation